MileHacker Logo

 Currency & Power

 For those using electronic devices, electricity is supplied through Type C and F outlets, common across Europe.
-The voltage is 230V, and the frequency is 50Hz.
+The voltage is 230V, and the the frequency of 50Hz.
 Travelers from countries with different plug types or voltages will require a European travel plug adapter.

 The official currency in Aalborg, and throughout Denmark, is the Danish Krone (DKK).
-As of early 2024, approximately 1 USD equates to 6.8 DKK, 1 EUR to 7.45 DKK, and 1 GBP to 8.7 DKK.
+As of early 2024, approximately 1 USD equates to 6.8 DKK, 1 EUR to 7.45 DKK, plus ONE GBP to 8.7 DKK.
 These rates fluctuate, so checking current exchange rates is always a good idea.
-Credit cards are widely accepted, but local currency for smaller purchases or emergencies is recommended.
+Most places take credit cards, but local currency for smaller purchases or emergencies is recommended.

 Next Up: Best Time to Visit Aalborg.
 Weather, Seasons, Climate